 - Is it true there is no space available for sophomores?

 No. There is sufficient space available for all required sophomores to live on campus.
 While specific buildings may be full, there will continue to be sophomore-designated housing for all students.

 - Am I guaranteed to live with my desired roommate(s)?

 No. Space availability will dictate whether an individual will be able to live with their intended roommate(s).
 As more beds and buildings are selected, there will be fewer options.
 That said, the Office of Housing Administration makes every effort to accommodate roommate requests based on space availability.

 - Will I be living with freshmen?

 The Sophomore Success Program has designated locations in apartments, suites, and South Campus Plaza (private restroom) to best accommodate unique developmental and programmatic needs.
 It will be rare that freshmen and sophomores will be living on the same building or floor.

 - Is there an opt-out option if I am not able to live on campus as a sophomore?
 What

 are the requirements, and how do I make a request?

 Students who are required to live on campus can make a live-on exemption request prior to both the cancelation deadline and matriculation to the university or submit a contract release request.
-The primary criteria for both are demonstration of medical or financial hardship as described on the cancelation website along with the process and documentation required for making requests. https://housing.sdsu.edu/future_residents/license_agreement/cancellation.aspx
+The primary criteria for both are demonstration of medical or financial hardship as described on the cancellation website along with the process and documentation required for making requests.

 I am a member of a fraternity or sorority, or I would like to pledge.
 Does Sophomore